tomas-fryza/avr-course/labs/02-gpio/README.md

    | Registers |  |
    | Library functions |  |

-   Use binary operations with control registers and rewrite the application.
-Note its size after compilation.
+   Comment Arduino-style defines and functions, use binary operations with control registers (DDRB, PORTB) and rewrite the application.
+Note its size after the compilation.
+Use breadborad, LED, resistor, and wires and connect second LED in actve-low way.
+Flash the code into the ATmega328P and verify its functionality.

 <a name="part3"></a>

-## Part 3: Library header file
+## Part 3: GPIO library files

 For clarity and efficiency of the code, the individual parts of the application in C are divided into two types of files: header files and source files.
+Note that together they form one module.

-**Header file** is a file with extension `.h` and generally contains definitions of data types, function prototypes and C preprocessor commands. **Source file** is a file with extension `.c` and is used for implementations and source code.
+**Header file** is a file with extension `.h` and generally contains definitions of data types, function prototypes and C preprocessor commands. **Source file** has the extension `.c` and is used to implementation the code.
 It is bad practice to mix usage of the two although it is possible.

 C programs are highly dependent on functions.
 Functions are the basic building blocks of C programs and every C program is combination of one or more functions.
 There are two types of functions in C: **built-in functions** which are the part of C compiler and **user defined functions** which are written by programmers according to their requirement.